How much does an extension cost? A Complete Guide

 These are built at the back of your building, usually on top of a garden space.
 These typically help open up your existing living space or create a larger kitchen and can be single or double story (see below).

-They can be constructed in 3-4 months, but a big one can run for 6 months.
+Although they can be constructed in 3-4 months, a big one can run for 6 months.

 Wrap around extensions